SchnyderKay/M324/README.md

 ## CI Pipeline

-Our CI Pipeline is there to check, that the project is built and that the tests do not have any errors.
+The Docker Build and Test CI Pipeline is set up to ensure the project builds successfully and passes all tests before deployment.
+It runs automatically on any branch push or pull request, except branches tagged with "personal."

-The backend and the projects are built with Gradle on an Ubuntu base.
+### Pipeline Workflow

+1. **Build and Test**:
+   - Runs on an Ubuntu environment with JDK 18 set up (Corretto distribution).
+   - Uses Gradle to build the project (skipping tests initially) and then runs tests to validate code functionality.
+   - A test report is generated and uploaded as an artifact for easy review.

+2. **Docker Image Creation**:
+   - Pulls the necessary PostgreSQL image to include the database in the Docker environment.
-Additionally, a Docker image is being created, which contains the DB and the backend.
+   - Builds the Docker image using docker-compose, creating an environment that includes both the backend and the database.
-The image and the test report are saved as artifacts.
+   - Saves the completed Docker image as an artifact (`image.tar`) for potential deployment or further testing.

+By the end of the pipeline, both the test report and Docker image are preserved as artifacts, providing a clear snapshot of the build and test state for each commit or pull request.
+This ensures a consistent, tested environment ready for the next deployment stage.

 ## Ticket System
-The ticket system works so, that a User can create a ticket via the frontend.
-The ticket is created in the issues space of our project, which can then be moved to our Kanban board and assigned in a future Sprint.
-These tickets are created by a user called DrinkDomainSupport, and they can be categorized and assigned to our team members.
-After an estimate and a tag are determined, a description is added and is then ready to be worked on.
+Our ticketing system lets users create tickets directly through the frontend when they need help or have a request.
+Each ticket, created under the DrinkDomainSupport account, appears in our Issues section and can be tagged as documentation, bug, or enhancement.

+Once a ticket is created, it’s reviewed and moved to the Kanban board for prioritization.
+During Sprint planning, the team decides if it should go into the upcoming Sprint based on priority and resources.
+Each ticket also receives an estimate for effort and a detailed description to ensure the assigned team member has all necessary context to start work smoothly.

+This process keeps our workflow organized and efficient, making sure all tickets are ready to go with clear information and assigned priority before work begins.

 ## Time